 TSB has continued working in relevant study groups to advance the accessibility of ICT networks, services and applications.

+[Should rewrite this in a generic way so it does not need constant update, maybe a bullet list with meeting dates?]
 The ITU-T Joint Coordination Activity on Accessibility and Human Factors (JCA-AHF) continues to be active, by increasing awareness and keeping accessibility to ICTs.
 In 2013 the Joint Coordination Activity on Accessibility and Human Factors met four times, contributing to the positive trend of increase awareness of standardization and accessibility to ICTs in the sector and overall ITU.
-The JCA-AHF met in conjunction with SG16, Question 26 and among the topics discussed were accessible remote participation, relay services requirements and the final deliverables of the Focus Group on Audiovisual Media Accessibility, which concluded its work in October 2013.
+The JCA-AHF met in conjunction with SG16, Question 26/16 and among the topics discussed were accessible remote participation, relay services requirements and the final deliverables of the Focus Group on Audiovisual Media Accessibility, which concluded its work in October 2013.

 The JCA-AHF also met during the ITU-D Rapporteurs Meetings (April 2013), in order to reach out to the participants of the Development sector, and in particular the ones attending Question 20-1 “Access to telecommunication/ICT services by persons with disabilities and with special needs”.

-The JCA-AHF also met in conjunction with the parent Group 2, to facilitate the attendance and the cooperation of the work with Question 4 of Study Group 2.
+The JCA-AHF also met in conjunction with the parent Group 2, to facilitate the attendance and the cooperation of the work with Question 4 of Study Group 2. ]

 The ITU-T Focus Group on Audio-visual Media Accessibility (FG-AVA) concluded its work on 24 October 2013.
 The eighteen deliverables are an additional resource around the theme of audiovisual media accessibility and are published as FG-AVA Technical Reports.
 They cover a large range of themes including, to name few, clean audio, guidelines for production of sign language services, requirements for closed signing, and a tool for decision-makers on audiovisual media accessibility, Also, all the new items and deliverables produced by FG-AVA fed in the work carried out by ITU-T Study Group 16 “Multimedia”, and ITU-R Study Group 5 "Terrestrial Services” and Study Group 6 “Broadcasting Service".